Properly setting up your campaigns can help you better organize, optimize and measure the performance of your ads. The right structure can help you:

 The table below the Statistics graph lists all of your Campaigns.

-Use the Actions button to the right of a Campaign you are working with in order to:
+Use the Actions option to the right of a Campaign you are working with in order to:

 - Create Ad Set